VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/xvs-bridge.md

 ### Retry Mechanism for Failed Transactions

-In the event of a failed transaction, follow a step-by-step process using block explorers and the `retryMessage` function to retry transactions on the respective blockchain.
+In the event of a failed transaction, follow a step-by-step process using block explorers and the [`retryMessage`](https://github.com/VenusProtocol/token-bridge/blob/main/contracts/Bridge/BaseXVSProxyOFT.sol#L368) function to retry transactions on the respective blockchain.
 Here's a detailed guide:

 1. **Identify the Failed Transaction:**
-   - Use a block explorer (e.g., Etherscan) to locate the failed transaction on the respective blockchain.
+   -  Use [LayerZero scan](https://layerzeroscan.com) to identify the failed transaction within the target network by providing the transaction hash from the source network where the transaction was initiated.

-2. **Examine the FailedMessage Log:**
+2. **Examine the MessageFailed Log:**
-   - Access the emitted events of the failed transaction and specifically examine the `failedMessage` log.
+   - Access the emitted events of the failed transaction and specifically examine the [`MessageFailed`](https://github.com/LayerZero-Labs/solidity-examples/blob/main/contracts/lzApp/NonblockingLzApp.sol#L20) log.
 This log contains essential function parameters needed for the retry.

 3. **Extract Function Parameters:**
-   - From the `failedMessage` log, extract the following essential function parameters:
+   - From the `MessageFailed` log, extract the following essential function parameters:
      - `_srcChainId`
      - `_srcAddress`
      - `_nonce`
      - `_payload`

 4. **Construct a RetryMessage:**
-   - Use the extracted parameters to construct a new transaction by invoking the `retryMessage` function.
+   - In the event of a transaction failure on the BNB chain, invoke the `retryMessage` function of the `XVSProxyOFTSrc` contract on the BNB chain.
+Use the parameters extracted from the `MessageFailed` log for this operation.
+Conversely, if the transaction fails on any network other than BNB, invoke the `retryMessage` function of the `XVSProxyOFTDest` contract in that network.